openstack-archive/fuel-plugin-murano/docs/plugin_guide/source/intro.rst

 Overview
 ~~~~~~~~

-Murano plugin for Fuel is a plugin to install the Application Catalog Service
+Murano plugin for Fuel is a plugin to install the Application Orchestration
-for OpenStack.
-Murano plugin provides flexibility for the OpenStack Application Catalog
+and Catalog Service for OpenStack and to provide flexibility for this service
-service by supporting multiple releases and versions (for some Fuel version).
+by supporting multiple releases and versions.
 Also, the plugin provides the capability to detach Murano from the controller
 node as a separate node.